Southern striped gecko

 Arboreal and nocturnal.
-Striped gecko inhabit forest and scrub.
-On Maud Island the species occurs in a remnant Kokekohe (Dysoxylum spectabile) forest, but is most commonly encountered in patches of NZ flax (Phormium tenax) and bracken fern (Pteridium esculentum) where they can form dense populations of over ~200 per hectare (Nick Harker personal communication, March 3, 2019).
+Striped geckos inhabit forest and scrub habitats.
+On Maud Island, the species occurs in a remnant Kokekohe (Dysoxylum spectabile) forest but is most commonly encountered in patches of NZ flax (Phormium tenax) and bracken fern (Pteridium esculentum) where they can form dense populations of over ~200 per hectare (Nick Harker personal communication, March 3, 2019).

 Southern striped geckos are nocturnal.
 On Maud Island, they are most readily encountered on warm, humid nights either during or just after light precipitation.

-Striped gecko are elusive, with their social structure and behaviour largely unknown.
+Striped geckos are elusive, with their social structure and behaviour largely unknown.
 They are thought to be largely solitary, although can form dense colonies in flax or bracken fern.

 Captive northern striped gecko (T. inexpectatus) do not show the same level of territorial fighting as other species of gecko, with two males able to coexist in the same enclosure with no aggressive behaviour and only one case of behavioural suppression in a juvenile female (D.R.H.
 Ashby, personal communication, October 11, 2016).
 Females will sunbathe in close proximity to each other.

 Like all of Aotearoa's gecko species, the southern striped gecko is viviparous, giving birth to one or two live young biennially (once every two years) around late summer/early autumn.
 As is the case with many lizard species, mating in Toropuku may seem rather violent with the male repeatedly biting the female around the neck and head area.
 Sexual maturity is likely reached between 1.5 to 2 years.